Entware/entware-packages/net/travelmate/files/README.md

 </code></pre>

 ## FAQ
-**Q:** What's about 'trigger' and 'automatic' mode?
-**A:** In "trigger" mode travelmate will be triggered solely by procd interface down events, whenever an uplink disappears travelmate tries n times (default 3) to find a new uplink or reconnect to the old one.
-The 'automatic' mode keeps travelmate in an active state and checks every n seconds the connection status / the uplink availability regardless of procd event trigger.

 **Q:** What happen with misconfigured uplinks, e.g. due to outdated wlan passwords?
-**A:** Travelmate tries n times (default 3) to connect, then the respective uplink SSID will be marked / renamed to '_SSID_\_err'.
+**A:** Travelmate tries n times (default 3) to connect, then the respective uplink SSID will be marked / renamed to '_SSID_\_err' and travelmate no longer attends this uplink.
 In this case use the builtin wireless station manager to update your wireless credentials.
-To disable this functionality at all set the Connection Limit ('trm\_maxretry') to '0', which means unlimited retries.

-**Q:** Is travelmate compatible with CC/Openwrt?
-**A:** Travelmate was never tested with an ancient CC/OpenWrt release ... it should still work, but no promises.

-[...] to be continued [...]
+**Q:** How to connect to hidden uplinks?
+**A:** See 'example\_hidden' STA configuration above, option 'SSID' and 'BSSID' must be specified for successful connections.

 ## Support
 Please join the travelmate discussion in this [forum thread](https://forum.lede-project.org/t/travelmate-support-thread/5155) or contact me by [mail](mailto:dev@brenken.org)